BigBrotherBot/big-brother-bot/b3/docs/README.txt

    Leave log_level at 9 for debugging, If there is a bug found we will need your b3.log.

+### Upgrading B3

+Make sure to read the release note.

+1. Make a backup of your database
+2. Run b3_run with the --update option to migrate your database :
+    `b3_run -c /home/b3/conf/b3.xml --update`

 ### Running B3